Abdominoplasty with Dr. Gray’s Advanced No Drains Technique

 The older method of performing abdominoplasty required the use of suction drains to prevent accumulation of fluid under the flap of tissue created in the procedure.
 Drains, in the form of plastic tubing, were sutured to the skin, causing discomfort and limiting the patient’s mobility after surgery.
 Drains could become dislodged, cause pain and irritation.
 Patients were not allowed to shower while the drains were still in place.
 Drains used to be in place for weeks.
 They were uncomfortable, a potential site of infection, difficult for patients to manage and must heal after removal.

-The new method of tummy tuck surgery uses no drains and eliminates the space for fluid to accumulate.
-This method removes excess skin and fat by liposuction from the abdomen and then tightens the muscle of the abdominal wall and the skin of the abdomen.
-Muscle is tightened from the breast bone to the pubic bone and extra skin and fat are removed.
+This procedure avoids the use of drains entirely.
+It works because it eliminates the space for fluid to accumulate.
+Tummy tuck with no drains removes excess fat by liposuction from the abdomen.
+Then muscles of the abdominal wall are tightened and excess skin on the abdomen is removed.
 The remaining skin is sewn together, closing the space and leaving no room for fluid to accumulate.
-Progressive tension sutures hold the tissue together controlling abdominal movement during the healing process.
+Progressive tension sutures hold the tissue together, controlling abdominal movement during the healing process.

 Patients are up and about in just a few days.
 Patients are much more comfortable without drains being attached and having to empty them or have the surgeon withdraw fluid.
 This method also results in less pain after surgery and provides a quicker recovery, of critical importance to patients.